dspinellis/alexandria3k/docs/intro.rst

 ..
 Auto-generated file; run bin/update-intro to update it.

-The *alexandria3k* package supplies a library and a command-line tool providing fast and space-efficient relational query access to the following large scientific publication open data sets.
+The *alexandria3k* Python package supplies a command-line tool and an API providing fast and space-efficient relational query access to the following large scientific publication open data sets.
 Data are decompressed on the fly, thus allowing the package’s use even on storage-restricted laptops.
 The *alexandria3k* package supports the